jessicarush/review-app/README.md

 This is a small Flask app I created to help me track my Python study & review sessions.

 I started learning Python in 2017.
-Though I was [keeping good notes](https://github.com/jessicarush/python-examples), I found that in absorbing so much new information all the time, it was hard to remember what I'd done 2 weeks ago.
+Though I was keeping good notes, I found that in absorbing so much new information all the time, it was hard to remember what I'd done 2 weeks ago.
 This study app, was a way to organize myself in reviewing the topics I had learned.
 To make it easy, the app recommends what topic I should review next based on the last time it was reviewed and my self-assessed understanding of the topic.

 If you would like to use this tool, follow the instructions below.
-Note that the whole app is built for reviewing the [Python notes in this repo](https://github.com/jessicarush/python-examples).
+Note that the app is built around reviewing the [Python notes in this repo](https://github.com/jessicarush/python-examples).

 ## Clone or download
 ```